ESP-Corevia/CoreApp/README.md

 yarn dev
 ```

+Open [http://localhost:5173](http://localhost:5173) in your browser to see the web application.
 The API is running at [http://localhost:3000](http://localhost:3000).

 API reference (Swagger/OpenAPI): the backend exposes a web UI for the API reference at /api/auth/reference — for a local dev server open: